opencodeiiita/GoGit/CONTRIBUTORS/IIITA/Second_year/DiyaWaghmare/info.md

 Forking is always recommended as it allows you to make changes without affecting the remote repository and can be reviewed before merging it.
 We can't directly clone and then merge if we are not a contributor in that particular repo with commit access and permission to create branches.

 Yes, we can undo a hard reset of a commit using reflog (to see a list of all the changes made in your branch recently).
 GitHub has the history of all the commits and we can find the commit that we had reset and undo it.
+Objects and refs: All events and commits in git are saved as a hash value in object folder which tells us about the file contents and their location.
+In git we can refer to a particular commit using both its commit hashes and commit reference (by checking out to the branch where the commit is on top).
+The ref folder inside .git folder is used to store these references.
 Second half
 Ques - 2 Explain in detail the difference between HEAD, working tree and index, in Git.
 Ans.
 Working tree is nothing but the files you are currently working on where we can try out any chnages we want.
 After we are done working on our files we move it to our staging area to be committed (index).